ranyitz/qnm/README.md

 When debugging a problem, I sometimes find myself checking what are the installed versions of the modules within `node_modules` directory.
 While current commands like `npm list` provide too much clutter and are usually not fast enough. _qnm_ aims to get this information **fast** and show you only important information, while supporting both yarn & npm.

 ## Features
-* Tab completions
+* :speech_balloon: Tab completions
+* :sparkles: Interactive fuzzy-search
-* Match all packages with a specific string
+* :abc: Match all packages with a specific string
-* Why a package was installed?
+* :interrobang: Why a package was installed?

 ## Installation